We found 6 orthopedic surgeons who accept OSW - Connecticut near Boston, MA.

 Clinical interests: Radiculopathy, Herniated Disc, Cervical Spine Problems, Spinal Stenosis, Spine Surgery Procedures

-Dr. Young-Min Kwon is a Boston, MA physician who specializes in orthopedics/orthopedic surgery.
-His areas of expertise include minimally invasive surgery, knee arthritis, and total hip replacement.
-He is an in-network provider for Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network, in addition to other insurance carriers.
-Dr. Kwon's education and training includes medical school at The University of Sydney Medical School and residency at Concord Hospital.
+Dr. Young-Min Kwon specializes in orthopedics/orthopedic surgery and practices in Boston, MA.
+These areas are among his clinical interests: minimally invasive surgery, knee arthritis, and total hip replacement.
+He accepts Blue Cross/Blue Shield, Coventry, Humana ChoiceCare Network, and more.
+After attending The University of Sydney Medical School, Dr. Kwon completed his residency training at Concord Hospital.
 He is affiliated with Massachusetts General Hospital.
-He is accepting new patients.
+New patients are welcome to contact Dr. Kwon's office for an appointment.

 Clinical interests: Knee Arthritis, Hip Problems, Total Hip Replacement, Hip Revision, Total Knee Replacement, Knee ...
 (Read more)